Adversarial machine learning: Model extraction

 Model extraction involves an adversary probing a black box machine learning system in order to extract the data it was trained on.
 This can cause issues when either the training data or the model itself is sensitive and confidential.
 For example, model extraction could be used to extract a proprietary stock trading model which the adversary could then use for their own financial benefit.

 In the extreme case, model extraction can lead to model stealing, which corresponds to extracting a sufficient amount of data from the model to enable the complete reconstruction of the model.

 On the other hand, membership inference is a targeted model extraction attack, which infers the owner of a data point, often by leveraging the overfitting resulting from poor machine learning practices.
 Concerningly, this is sometimes achievable even without knowledge or access to a target model's parameters, raising security concerns for models trained on sensitive data, including but not limited to medical records and/or personally identifiable information.
 With the emergence of transfer learning and public accessibility of many state of the art machine learning models, tech companies are increasingly drawn to create models based on public ones, giving attackers freely accessible information to the structure and type of model being used.

-Stages of Machine Learning in Security and It's Pitfalls

-Data Collection and Labeling

-This Stage of Machine Learning involves preparing data as a origin of subtle bias in security tools.
-Sampling bias occurs when the collected data does not reflect the real-world distribution of data.
-Another pitfall that goes along with this is, label inaccuracy arises when ground-truth labels are incorrect or unstable.Malware labels from sources like VirusTotal can be inconsistent, and adversary behavior can shift over time, causing "label shift."

-System Design and Learning

-This stage in Machine Learning includes feature engineering and training.
-First Common pitfall in this phase is data snooping is a common pitfall where a model is trained using information that would not be available in a real-world scenario.
-Spurious correlations result when a model learns to associate artifacts with a label, rather than the underlying security-relevant pattern.
-For example, a malware classifier might learn to identify a specific compiler artifact instead of malicious behavior itself.